ttb-hcmut/bkhack/README.md

 ## Usage

-`bkhack` is distributed as both reusable OCaml/Reason library.
+`bkhack` is distributed as a reusable OCaml/Reason library.
 You can integrate it into your own Reason application:

 ```dune
 (rule